Tough starts for Djokovic, Serena at Aus Open

 - Roger Federer in Andy Murray's half

-(CNN)Novak Djokovic and Serena Williams, the most successful players at the Australian Open in the Open Era with six titles apiece, were handed difficult starts in Melbourne this year.
+Melbourne (CNN)Novak Djokovic and Serena Williams, the most successful players at the Australian Open in the Open Era with six titles apiece, were handed difficult starts in Melbourne this year.

 Djokovic will play Fernando Verdasco -- who let slip five match points against the Serb in the Doha semifinals last week -- while fellow world No. 2 Williams begins against Belinda Bencic.